/

 Static, single-pass retrieval using predefined queries.

-Multi-step, autonomous retrieval with dynamic query refinement.
+Multi-step, autonomous retrieval with dynamic query refinement powered by autonomous AI agents.

 Query optimization